alex1792/Scoreboard/README.md

 # Scoreboard
 Scoreboard project
 I want to build a live scoreboard system for all kind of ball games.
-The umpire can update the score by using smartphones, other users can check the live score by accessing the scoreboard page.
+The umpire can update the score by using smartphones or laptop, other users can check the live score by accessing the scoreboard page.

 As for backend, the admin can manipulate users to be an umpire or not.
 Maintaining the